Build and test Go applications

 To build the example Go application:

-1. Build and test: If you've defined unit tests in your application, you can configure Cloud Build to run the tests by adding the following fields in a build step:
+1. Configure unit tests: If you've defined unit tests in your application, you can configure Cloud Build to run the tests by adding the following fields in a build step:

 • name: Set the value of this field to golang to use the golang image from Docker Hub for your task.